 CONCUSSION AND ITS CONSEQUENCES

 For further discussion, the understanding of the mechanism of concussions and its impact on the human brain need to be clarified.
 When we are running, jumping or even walking, neuronal and axonal membranes are stretched within the normal physiological range.
 A significant blow to the head can produce sudden sprain of neuronal and axonal membranes and a bouncing impact of the brain against the skull.
-Fig.1 illustrates the mechanism of concussion when opposite sides of the brain are traumatized after one direct blow on the left temple.
+Fig.1 illustrates the mechanism of concussion when opposite sides of the brain are traumatized after one direct blow to the right temple.

 Fig. 1.
 Mechanism of Brain Concussion